foundry-rs/forge-std/README.md

 ## Getting Help

-First, see if the answer to your question can be found in [book](https://book.getfoundry.sh), or in the relevant crate.
+First, see if the answer to your question can be found in [book](https://book.getfoundry.sh).

 If the answer is not there: